Radio Skye

-Radio Skye is a local radio station which broadcasts from Portree to the Isle of Skye, as well as the region of Lochalsh, Wester Ross on the Scottish mainland.
+Radio Skye is a local radio station which broadcasts from Portree to the Isle of Skye, as well as the region of Lochalsh, Wester Ross, on the Scottish mainland.

 History

-The station first started under its original name of Cuillin FM, in the mid-1990s, operating a number of temporary Restricted Service Licence broadcasts from a location at the former Aros Centre.
-It launched as a full-time FM radio service in 2004, with its coverage initially restricted to the Portree area only.
+Radio Skye first started under its original name of Cuillin FM, in the mid-1990s, operating a number of temporary Restricted Service Licence broadcasts from a location at the former Aros Centre.
+The station took its name from the mountain range on Skye, which also made up the background of the station's logo.
+It launched as a full-time radio service on 3 July 2004, with its coverage initially restricted to the Portree area.
+The station became available across the Isle of Skye with the launch on 28 July 2007 of a high powered signal from Skriaig on 102.7 FM.

-On Sunday 19th July 2020, Cuillin FM officially became Radio Skye following a rebrand and relaunch.

-Radio Skye has subsequently expanded its transmission to the rest of the Isle of Skye via the high-power Skriaig transmitter site, and in 2022 extended its signal coverage to previously unserved areas of Sleat and Trotternish, including Staffin.
+On 19 July 2020, Cuillin FM became Radio Skye following a relaunch.
+In 2022, it extended its signal to previously unserved areas of Sleat and Trotternish, including Staffin.

-About

-The station took its original name (Cuillin FM) from a mountain range on Skye, which also made up the background of the station's logo.

 Programming

-The station broadcasts live from their studio in Portree with daily breakfast and drivetime programmes along with regular news bulletins.
+Radio Skye broadcasts live from their studio in Portree, with daily breakfast and drivetime programmes along with regular news bulletins.
 The daily schedule is also filled with live and pre-recorded shows.
 The station has a duty to provide at least three hours of Gaelic programming per week.

-Radio Skye also has outside broadcasting facilities for outdoor and on-location events such as shinty matches, The Highland Games, Piping and Music Festivals, agricultural shows and Youth Speaks.
+Radio Skye also has outside broadcasting facilities for outdoor and on-location events such as shinty matches, the Highland Games, Piping and Music Festivals, and agricultural shows.

-The morning service from Portree Free Church is aired on Radio Skye between 2 pm and 3 pm each Sunday.

-The station works with local young people to train new radio presenters and produce youth-led programming.

-Breakfast Show

-Radio Skye broadcasts a daily Breakfast Show (Monday to Friday) between 0730 and 0930.
-This is presented by station manager Suzy Lee 4 days a week, with Robert John MacInnes covering the show on Wednesdays.

-Drivetime Show

-The ‘Dol Dhachaigh’ (Gaelic for Going Home) drivetime show is broadcast live Monday to Friday from 1630 to 1800.

-The hosts for the show change day by day: